United States v. Microsoft Corp.: Appeals Court decision

-After Microsoft filed its appeal, the U.S. government and the states in the suit requested a process that would skip the intermediate Circuit Court and send the case directly to the U.S. Supreme Court.
+After Microsoft filed its appeal, the U.S. government and the states in the suit filed a petition for certiorari before judgment, a process that would skip the intermediate Circuit Court and send the case directly to the U.S. Supreme Court.
 Such an action is permitted by a section of the United States Code that gives the Supreme Court jurisdiction to hear direct appeals from the District Court level in certain antitrust cases initiated by the federal government, if "the district judge who adjudicated the case enters an order stating that immediate consideration of the appeal by the Supreme Court is of general public importance in the administration of justice."
 The states also filed a petition for certiorari before judgment at the Supreme Court, requesting the same direct appeal process without going through the Circuit Court.
 The Supreme Court rejected these requests and sent the appeal to the D.C.
 Circuit Court.

 On June 28, 2001, the Circuit Court overturned Judge Jackson's rulings against Microsoft.
-This was partly because Jackson had improperly discussed the case with the news media while it was still in progress, violating the Code of Conduct for American judges.
+This was partly because Jackson had improperly discussed the case with the news media while it was still in progress, violating the code of conduct for American judges.
 The Circuit Court judges accused Jackson of unethical conduct and determined that he should have recused himself from the case.
 Thus the Circuit Court adopted a "drastically altered scope of liability" due to Jackson's conduct, which was favorable for Microsoft.

 Jackson's response was that Microsoft's conduct itself was the cause of any "perceived bias"; Microsoft executives had, according to him, "proved, time and time again, to be inaccurate, misleading, evasive, and transparently false. ...
 Microsoft is a company with an institutional disdain for both the truth and for rules of law that lesser entities must respect.
 It is also a company whose senior management is not averse to offering specious testimony to support spurious defenses to claims of its wrongdoing."

 Ultimately, the Circuit Court overturned Jackson's holding that Microsoft should be broken up as an illegal monopoly.
 However, the Circuit Court did not overturn Jackson's findings of fact, and held that traditional antitrust analysis was not equipped to consider software-related practices like browser tie-ins.
 The case was remanded back to the D.C.
 District Court for further proceedings on this matter, with Judge Colleen Kollar-Kotelly presiding.